atom/atom/docs/proposals/atom-docs.md

 ### Philosophy

-1. Method and argument names **should** clearily communicate its use.
+1. Method and argument names **should** clearly communicate its use.
 1. Use documentation to enhance and not correct method/argument names.

 #### Basic